openframeworks/ofBook/18_version_control_with_git/chapter.md

 Again, `git status` offers instructions for what we could want to do next, very convenient.

 #### `git diff`

+**[BD: It may be helpful to note somewhere in here that `git diff` only shows differences between your working directory and staged area.
+Once something is staged you have to used `git diff --staged` to see the diff.
+That used to confuse me at least.]**

 Now, let's find out what exactly we changed in `ofApp.cpp`.
 For this, [`git diff`](http://git-scm.com/docs/git-diff) is used.